Hailey Bieber's Nail Artist Spills Her Top 5 Manicure Tips

 Advertisement

 "Personally, I really like Dashing Diva Glaze Semi-Cured Gel Nail Strips as a more budget-friendly solution to getting gel nails in salon," says Ganzorigt.
-She recently collaborated with the brand to design 'Glazed Donut' press-on strips that cure under an LED light (which is not the same as a UV lamp, according to the brand).
+She recently collaborated with the brand to design 'Glazed Donut' press-on strips that cure under an LED light.
 "The nail strips are really easy to apply and don’t require the very manual 4-layer polish process or the chrome powder," Ganzorigt explains of the DIY application process.
 "The one-layer nail strip is basically a sticker that is made from real gel that hardens when you cure it under an LED light" (which you can buy with your gel strips).

-The Glazed Donut collection is a full chrome color spectrum, from classic white and pink to emerald-green.
-Though Ganzorigt says her favorite is still the Chocolate Glazed.
+The Glazed Donut collection is a full chrome colour spectrum, from classic white and pink to emerald green.
+Though Ganzorigt says her favourite is still the Chocolate Glazed.
 Not a moot point in this economy: they're $16 a pack.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.